 Mentors operate in the context of a specific CBL course.
 Mentors assist course instructors in carrying out CBL components of the class.
-Responsibilities depend upon needs and plans of course instructors, but generally include providing logistical support to the partnership, establishing and/or maintaining relationships with local organizations, placing students or facilitating their orientation, and transporting students to and from sites.
+Responsibilities depend on the needs and plans of course instructors, but generally include providing logistical support to the partnership, establishing and/or maintaining relationships with local organizations, placing students or facilitating their orientation, and transporting students to and from sites.

 Administrative Fellows must have experience working with the CBL Program, be highly organized, able to work independently, efficient with time management, able to work well with others, and able to represent the CBL Program on and off campus.
 Administrative Fellows are hired as needed to fulfill roles or community projects in support of CBL goals.

 Application and Selection

-- Demonstrate an understanding and familiarity with the community-based organization, the population it serves, the community it is in, and the services it provides
+- Demonstrate an understanding and familiarity with the community-based organization, the population it serves, the community it is in, and the services it provides.

-- Best connect student skills, interests and intellectual/professional trajectories with opportunities presented by community partners
+- Best connect student skills, interests and intellectual/professional trajectories with opportunities presented by community partners.

-- Respect the multiple perspectives, sources of knowledge, needs and opportunities within the community
+- Respect the multiple perspectives, sources of knowledge, needs and opportunities within the community.

-- Enhance civic participation and social justice on campus and in the community
+- Enhance civic participation and social justice on campus and in the community.

-- Reflects the principles of the Holyoke Campus Compact
+- Reflects the principles of the Holyoke Campus Compact.

-Other Program Opportunities
+Other Community Based Learning Opportunities

 CBL courses are also an invaluable way to achieve these aims.
-The CBL Program also co-sponsors Five College Holyoke Bound trainings each year, as well as opportunities to interact with area non-profit organizations through the CBL-sponsored workshops and panel discussions, and other co-sponsored programs.
+The CBL Program also co-sponsors Five College Holyoke Bound and Springfield Bound trainings each year, as well as opportunities to interact with area non-profit organizations through CBL-sponsored workshops and panel discussions, and other co-sponsored programs.